paid2hack/contracts/README.md

 $ bun compile
 ```

+### Deploy to local testnet

-To run a local devnet:
+In a separate terminal, start a local devnet:

 ```shell
 $ bun devnet
 ```

-To deploy to local devnet:
+Now deploy the contracts:

 ```shell
 $ bun deploy-local
 ```

+_Note: Deployment is done using [CREATE2]().
+So, if you need to deploy the contracts again, first stop and restart the devnet in the other terminal._

 ## License